What is Finance?

 - Understand and apply various measures to evaluate portfolio performance

 - Demonstrate effective skills in written and oral communication, and in teamwork

 Students majoring in finance have the opportunity to study from nationally renowned faculty and have access to the Securities Markets Analysis Research and Trading (SMART) Lab, a classroom modeled after an investment company’s trading room.
 The SMART Lab provides state-of-the-art software, including Bloomberg, and data fees for financial analysis.
-Students are required to have a minimum cumulative GPA of 3.0 and to follow the curriculum of the general business administration degree.
+Students are required to have a minimum cumulative GPA of 3.0 for admission.